ACE-Genomics/Pipeline-for-EOAD-Annotation/README.md

 For now, the pipeline only allows the use of these reference variants for AlzForum (update planned for future versions).

-D) **archivo.pheno** with phenotypes for individuals included in the variant annotation analysis:
+D) **file.pheno** with phenotypes for individuals included in the variant annotation analysis:

 Tab-delimited file where <u>1 column MUST contain sample ID code with the column name "IID"</u> matching sample IDs from the vcf input file